-Cream Cheese Pound Cake is quick and easy to make with a box of yellow cake mix and a few additional ingredients.
+Cream Cheese Pound Cake is moist with a delicious buttery flavor.
+It’s quick and easy to make with a box of yellow cake mix and a few additional ingredients.

 Although delicious warm, tastes MUCH better after 24 hours in the fridge.
 Serve with or without frosting.
 Pairs well with fruit, ice cream and whipped cream.

 DISCLOSURE: I used a box of Betty Crocker yellow cake mix provided by General Mills.
+I was not paid to endorse their product.
 All comments are my own.

 What is a pound cake?

-EDITOR’S NOTE (October 13, 2020): Added photo of cupcakes made with this recipe and a link to the recipe.
+EDITOR’S NOTE (December 21, 2020): Added a photo of the sliced cake.
 See recipe video posted in recipe notes (bottom of page).
-PIN here on Pinterest.

 To test and see if a pound cake is done, press a knife in center all the way down until it touches the bottom.
 If it comes out clean, cake is done.
 A toothpick is too short because it only pierces the top of the cake.